saronsamuel/saronsamuel.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I'll be a Visiting Research Scholar at the Human Language Technology Center of Excellence this summer.
+I'll be a Visiting Research Scholar at the Johns Hopkins [Human Language Technology Center of Excellence](https://hltcoe.jhu.edu/) this summer.